Canadian Pacific 1286: Early preservation

-After sitting in storage for five years, No. 1286 was purchased directly from the CPR in 1964 by former Reading Company employee George M. Hart, who founded Rail Tours Incorporated to host several steam excursion trains throughout the Northeastern United States.
-No. 1286 was restored in 1965, and it began pulling tours on the Maryland and Pennsylvania Railroad (MPA) in York County alongside other steam locomotives, including CPR G5c No. 1238, CPR 4-6-0 No. 972, and Reading 0-6-0st No. 1251.
-During the first few weeks of excursion service, however, No. 1286 was pulling a train between York and Yoe on the MPA, when it derailed on the outside of a wide curve, causing its cowcatcher to be bent underneath while resting on the outside rail.
-One night prior to this, a heavy thunderstorm hit York County, and a large pile of gravel and dirt was formed on a crossing along a farm lane.
-A diesel locomotive was brought in to help rerail No. 1286, which subsequently returned to service in spite of its bent cowcatcher.
-The following year, it began pulling trains on mainlines owned by class 1 railroads.
-On some occasions, No. 1286 pulled a series of roundtrip excursion runs on the Western Maryland (WM) mainline between York, Williamsport, Hagerstown, and Cumberland, and it was accompanied by CPR No. 972 during some of the trips.
+After sitting in storage for five years, No. 1286 was purchased directly from the CP in 1964 by former Reading Company (RDG) employee George M. Hart, who founded Rail Tours Incorporated to host several steam excursion trains throughout the Northeastern United States.
+No. 1286 was restored in 1965, and it began pulling tours on the Maryland and Pennsylvania Railroad (MPA) in York County alongside other steam locomotives, including CP G5c No. 1238, CP 4-6-0 No. 972, and Reading 0-6-0 st No. 1251.
+On August 1, while No. 1286 was pulling an excursion over the MPA near York, it derailed and bent its cowcatcher after hitting a pile of gravel created by heavy rain.
+A diesel locomotive was brought in to help rerail No. 1286, which subsequently returned to service without having its cowcatcher repaired.
+On some occasions, No. 1286 pulled a series of roundtrip excursion runs on the Western Maryland (WM) mainline between York, Gettysburg, Williamsport, Hagerstown, and Cumberland, and it was accompanied by CP No. 972 during some of the trips.

-Beginning in 1967, Ross E. Rowland, who founded the High Iron Company (HICO), loaned Nos 1286 and 1238 from Hart to pull his own excursion trains over the Central Railroad of New Jersey's (CNJ) mainline between Jersey City, New Jersey and Wilkes-Barre, Pennsylvania.
-In early February 1968, however, the boilers at the Reading Steam Heat and Power Company had broken down, resulting in the city of Reading to lose power and warmth for many of their buildings and districts.
-Hart had loaned both of his G5s to the city, so that their boilers would supply heated steam for the city while the plant's own boilers were under repairs.
-With Nos 1286 and 1238 temporarily out of commission, Rowland had loaned fellow CPR G5d No. 1278 from Steamtown, U.S.A. and Great Western 2-10-0 No. 90 from the Strasburg Rail Road to pull the doubleheaded excursion trains he had hosted that same month.
+Beginning in 1967, Ross E. Rowland, the owner of the High Iron Company (HICO), began leasing Nos.
+1286 and 1238 from Hart to pull his own excursion trains over the Central Railroad of New Jersey's (CNJ) mainline between Jersey City, New Jersey and Wilkes-Barre, Pennsylvania.

+In early February 1968, a furnace broke down at a power plant in Reading, Pennsylvania, and Nos.
+1286 and 1238 were both transferred to the plant to provide emergency warmth.
+Rowland consequently had to replace the two G5's on a February 18 excursion with fellow CP G5d No. 1278 and Great Western 2-10-0 No. 90.